ditacha/ditacha.github.io/_pages/venue.md

 - **By metro:** **Line L1**, station: Clínico (best option).

-A direct line (L1) which you can take from the *Málaga City Train Station (María Zambrano - Vialia)* whose name of the metro station is *"Perchel"* direction to *"Andalucia Tech"*.
+A direct line (L1) which you can take from Málaga downtown whose name of the metro station is *Atarazanas*, or from the *Málaga City Train Station (María Zambrano - Vialia)* whose name of the metro station is *"Perchel"* direction to *"Andalucia Tech"*.
 You should stop at *"Clínico"* stop and walk 1 minute to the E.T.S.
 Ingeniería Informática which you can see from the station.

 - **By bus:** **Line 11** (best option), also line 8 and line 25.